jiangwei221/obj2pcd/README.md

 This command will sample the monkey.obj file into a pcd file, 2000 is the sample density.
 You can adjust the density.

+### Note

+Because I'm using a very simple model loader from [opengl-tutorial](opengl-tutorial.org), it can only handle the obj file contains vertex and normal data.
+If your obj have no normal data, it will fail.
+If your obj file have texture coord, it will fail.

+Also, replace the `//` to `/` in the obj file.

+### TO-DO

+A more robust model loader.

+Random seed.